Shipping & Permits

 At the completion of the program, you will be able to package, label, prepare documentation, and ship hazardous materials in compliance with the U.S. DOT and IATA shipping regulations.
-To register for this course or for more information, please contact: Andy Mackley, at (813) 974-5110 or firstname.lastname@example.org.
+You can register for this course on the registration page.
+For more information, please contact: Andy Mackley, at (813) 974-5110 or firstname.lastname@example.org.

 If biological materials will be shipped from USF or received there is a possibility that a permit may be required for the biological material.
 The agencies that may require permits are:

 - CDC may be required for imports into the US